SindieCastro/Kickstarter-analysis/README.md

 ![Outcomes Based on Launch Date](https://user-images.githubusercontent.com/78306719/107996547-43f02d00-6fa6-11eb-961e-35b33ca3926f.png)

 4. The Foresight campaign was successful.
 It reached 100% of its goal -- it even went over by four dollars!
 The average donation is surprisingly high, considering there are only 17 backers.
-Scrolling further, we can also see that the campaign wasn't active for very long---just under a month.
+The campaign wasn't active for very long---just under a month.

 5. Failed Kickstarter campaigns have much higher fundraising goals than successful Kickstarter campaigns.